OFFIS-mosaik/mosaik/README.rst

-Mosaik
+mosaik
 ======

-Mosaik is a simulation compositor for Smart Grid simulations.
+mosaik is a co-simulation framework with an emphasis on smart-grid simulations.

-It lets you re-use existing simulators and couple them to simulate large-scale Smart Grid scenarios.
-Mosaik offers powerful mechanisms to specify and compose these scenarios.
+mosaik lets you re-use existing simulators and couple them to simulate large-scale smart-grid scenarios.
+It offers powerful mechanisms to specify and compose these scenarios.

 License: LGPL